srinidhi-ramanujam/quant-magic-SandP-500/README.md

 1. Create a Codespace from this repo (`Code → Codespaces → Create codespace on master`) or open the shared link.<br>Make sure the repository-level Codespaces setting is enabled.
 2. On first boot the devcontainer provisions Python 3.11 and Node 20, creates `.venv`, and installs `requirements.txt`.
 When the terminal is ready, activate the environment: `source .venv/bin/activate`.
 3. Fill in Secrets under `Codespaces → Codespaces secrets` (or add a `.env` file) using the keys in `.env.example` so Azure OpenAI calls work inside the container.
 4. Run backend routines as usual (e.g., `python -m pytest -m "not integration"` or `python -m src.cli "How many companies are in Technology?"`).
-Future FastAPI/React services will auto-forward on ports `8000` and `5173` for browser demos.
-5. Launch the FastAPI layer with `uvicorn src.api.app:app --reload --host 0.0.0.0 --port 8000` (task shortcut: “run api”).
+5. Launch the FastAPI layer with `uvicorn src.api.app:app --reload --host 0.0.0.0 --port 8000` (task shortcut: "run api").
-6. Start the React UI from `frontend/` with `npm run dev -- --host 0.0.0.0 --port 5173` (task shortcut: “run ui”).
+6. Start the React chat interface from `frontend/` with `npm run dev -- --host 0.0.0.0 --port 5173` (task shortcut: "run ui").
 Codespaces will expose a public link you can share.

+### Chat Interface
+The new chat interface features:
+- **ASCENDION branding** with Quant Magic title
+- **Fixed left sidebar**: Chat history, quick access menu, settings
+- **Scrollable chat area**: User messages (indigo gradient) + AI responses (dark theme)
+- **Real-time API status**: Green indicator when backend is connected
+- **Auto-resizing input**: Textarea grows with content, Enter to send

 ---

-## Current Status - November 4, 2025
+## Current Status - November 6, 2025

 ### ✅ Phase 0: Foundation (COMPLETE)
 - **10/10 PoC questions** correct (<1.1s response time)